Evening Meeting Tuesday 12th November 2019 at 18:15 hours

 Venue: Glasgow Caledonian University, Hamish Wood Building – Room W110, Glasgow G4 0BA

-This event is free to attend, advance booking is not required.
+This event is free to attend, advance booking is is required, via the link at the bottom of the page.
 Refreshments available from 17:30 hours.

 Download the flyer here.

 In an ideal geotechnical world, we would have subsurface risk-savvy clients and owners, good borehole coverage across our sites, and lots of in situ and laboratory testing including high complexity testing.
 However, competition for “lowest price engineering” – still common, despite experiential qualification and technical bid evaluation practices on some larger projects – frequently means that we have only Standard Penetration Tests, field vane shear strength tests, some limited index and classification testing, and a couple piezometers assuming competitive pricing doesn’t drive our industry colleagues to avoid these because of environmental regulatory costs related to sealing and decommissioning.

 Glacial environments are chock-full of uncertainties due to depositional systems.
 Uncertainties in the absence of borehole coverage and testing drive conservatism to avoid being sued, leading to increased, yet masked, design and construction costs.
 At the other end of the spectrum, environments dominated by hard/dense glacial till soils can promote a level of complacency or optimism that can surprise practitioners, potentially leading to challenges with health and safety, cost overruns associated with delays or changes in construction, increased maintenance costs related to poorly performing structures, and construction claims.
 So, what’s a ground engineer to do?